Open Live Mixing System Mixer

 The Core Challenge: Inside the Real-Time Engine (Technical Deep Dive)

-OLMS is built on a custom Linux distribution utilizing a Real-Time (RT) kernel and the PipeWire (PW) audio server.
+OLMS is built on a custom Linux distribution utilizing a Real-Time (RT) kernel and the Ardour Headless audio engine.
 This stack is engineered for extreme stability and ultra-low latency, crucial for professional live sound.

 Component Functional Detail Core Objective Key Performance Indicators